5 Secrets of Row Gauge

 2. Knitting Style Matters

-One of the reasons I love having multiple knitting tools at the ready (Continental, English, Portuguese, Eastern, Western, Combination, Knitting & Purling Backwards), is so I can create a fabric I like.
-You can get a very differnt row gauge by switching up your style or method.
-To learn more, you can check out my Craftsy class: Improve Your Knitting.
+One of the reasons I love having multiple knitting styles and methods at the ready (Continental, English, Portuguese, Eastern, Western, Combination, Knitting & Purling Backwards), is so I can create a fabric I like.
+You can get a very different row gauge by switching up your style or method.

 3. Lock up Your Tape Measure

-If you’ve taken ANY of my classes, you’ve heard me say, “your tape measure touches your knitting twice, once when you measure your gauge swatch, once when you block your piece.”
-When you read in a pattern “now work straight until your armhole measures 8”, I want you to think “now work straight for 8″ worth of your finished row gauge.”
+If you’ve taken ANY of my classes, you’ve heard me say, “Your tape measure touches your knitting twice, once when you measure your gauge swatch, once when you block your piece.”
+When you read in a pattern, “Now work straight until your armhole measures 8 inches”, I want you to think “Now work straight for 8 inches worth of your finished row gauge.”

 Not only can blocking change your gauge, but measuring your knitting all bunched up on your needle will give you a big fat lie.
 Better to cross out all those inch instructions with how many rows you need to work based on your blocked gauge swatch.

-Say, the pattern gauge is 7 rows / 4″, but yours is 5.5 / 4″.
+Say, the pattern gauge is 7 rows per inch – 28 / 4″, but yours is 5.5 rows per inch – 22 / 4″.
 If you follow the pattern as written, nothing will look right.
 You can, however, rework your rate of increase or decreases.
 This is not that hard.
 For sleeves, you have the sleeve length on the schematic.
 There’s not always a measurement on the schematic for where the waist is, but you can find that

 - Add up the number of rows used for the shaping (e.g. if you are to dec 1 st each side every 6th row 3 times and every 8th row twice, you have used 18 rows + 16 rows, so 34 rows.)